xieyuheng/inner/source/_posts/note/category-theory/categorical-semantics.md

 We task is to design the universal constructions of the concept of context and variable in the category.

+Since we know that categorical product is the limit of two points, we should guess that dependent product is the limit of an morphism `unit_t -> A -> B`, and the diagram of dependent record is a chain whose root is `unit_t` like `unit_t -> A -> B -> C`, or more general the diagram is a tree whose root is `unit_t`.

 - **TODO**
   describe what we want to do with context (pullback and substitution), first in terms of sets.

-  since we know that categorical product is the limit of two points, we should guess that dependent product is the limit of an morphism `unit_t -> A -> B`, and the diagram of dependent record is a chain whose root is `unit_t` like `unit_t -> A -> B -> C`, or more general the diagram is a tree whose root is `unit_t`.

 - **TODO**
   can we capture all set theoretic properties of context by universal properties?